benwzj/benwzj.github.io/_posts/2025-06-09-ml-concepts.md

 The goal of normalization is to transform features to be on a similar scale.

 Three popular normalization methods:
 - linear scaling
 - Z-score scaling
 - log scaling

 > The distribution of data should decide which method is going to be used.
+> uniformly distributed -> linear scaling ;
+> normal distribution -> Z-score scaling;
+> power law distributiong -> log scalin;
 {: .block-warning }

 - The technique of Normalize data: Clipping